 Graphic Communications Group Segment (GCG): The Graphic Communications Group segment serves a variety of customers in the creative, in-plant, data center, commercial printing, packaging, newspaper and digital service bureau market segments with a range of software, media and hardware products that provide customers with a variety of solutions for prepress equipment, workflow software, digital and traditional printing, document scanning and multi-vendor IT services.
-Products include digital and traditional prepress consumables, including plates, chemistry, and media; workflow and proofing software; color and black and white electrophotographic equipment and consumables; high-speed, high-volume continuous inkjet printing systems; wide-format inkjet printers; high-speed production document scanners; micrographic peripherals; and media (including micro-graphic films).
+Products include digital and traditional prepress consumables, including plates, chemistry, and media; workflow and proofing software; color and black and white electrophotographic equipment and consumables; high-speed, high-volume continuous inkjet printing systems; wide-format inkjet printers; high-speed production document scanners; micrographic peripherals; and media (including micrographic films).
 The Company also provides maintenance and professional services for Kodak and other manufacturers' products, as well as providing imaging services to customers.

 Health Group Segment (KHG): The KHG segment provides digital medical imaging and information products, and systems and solutions, which are key components of sales and earnings growth.
 These include laser imagers, digital print films, computed and digital radiography systems, dental radiographic imaging systems, dental practice management software (DPMS), advanced picture-archiving and communications systems (PACS), and healthcare information solutions (HCIS).
 Products of the Health Group segment also include traditional analog medical and dental films, chemicals, and processing equipment and related services.
 The Company's history in traditional analog imaging has made it a worldwide leader in this area and has served as the foundation for building its important digital imaging business.
-The Health Group segment also provides molecular imaging for the biotechnology research market.
+The Health Group segment serves the general radiology market and specialty health markets, including dental, mammography, orthopedics and oncology.
+The segment also provides molecular imaging for the biotechnology research market.